Corporate Comedy, Corporate Comedians, Event Entertainment & Funny Keynote Speaker

-Is it appropriate to have an entertainer at your serious event?
+Is it appropriate to have comedy at your serious event?

 Adding comedy to your conference doesn’t just make it more fun,